AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/best-next-actions-after-install.md

 ### Create or update reports and dashboards {#create-or-update-reports-and-dashboards}

-If the solution represents a new type of work that your organization has not performed previously in Workfront, you may need to create new reports and dashboards to support the work.
+If the solution represents a new type of work that your organization has not performed previously in [!DNL Workfront], you may need to create new reports and dashboards to support the work.
 For information, see [Create a custom report](../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md) and [Create a dashboard](../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md).

-If the solution is similar to work that you have already been executing in Workfront, then you should verify that the work feeds into existing reports and dashboards as expected.
+If the solution is similar to work that you have already been executing in [!DNL Workfront], then you should verify that the work feeds into existing reports and dashboards as expected.
 If it does not feed into your existing reporting, take action to update filters or create new reports.

 ## Organizational structure recommendations {#organizational-structure-recommendations}